openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

     async def count_down_10_seconds_non_blocking(ls, *args):
         # Omitted

-Registering *feature* as a coroutine is exactly the same.
+Registering a *feature* as a coroutine is exactly the same.

 Coroutines are functions that are executed as tasks in *pygls*'s *event loop*.
 They should contain at least one *await* expression (more about